1. What is a No Discharge Zone (NDZ)?

 - There is no monitoring or maintenance required after an MSD is installed.

-7. How would a Puget Sound NDZ affect boaters?
+7. How does a Puget Sound NDZ affect boaters?

 Recreational boaters with existing holding tanks will continue to hold their sewage (blackwater) within the NDZ area, and either pump out their sewage for treatment at an on-land wastewater treatment plant or discharge outside of the NDZ and beyond 3 miles.
 Recreational boaters with Type I or Type II MSDs will need to add a holding tank and not discharge any treated or untreated sewage in an NDZ.